Dramalf/wave_wgpu/README.md

    <img src="demo.gif" width="300" height="300">
 </div>

-This project is a Rust-based implementation for simulating and visualizing wave phenomena using the `wgpu` graphics library. `wgpu` enables portable GPU computation and rendering, making it suitable for creating interactive and visually appealing wave simulations.

-This project serves as an excellent self-study resource to learn about `wgpu`, WebAssembly (`wasm`), and compute shaders.
+This project is a Rust-based implementation for simulating and visualizing wave phenomena using the `wgpu` graphics library.
+It is a good project to learn about `wgpu`, WebAssembly (`wasm`), and compute shaders.

 **Key Features:**